polyluxus/runxtb.bash/guides/how-to-use-enso.md

 ln -s ~rwth0425/initialise/init_rwth0425.sh init_rwth0425.bash
 ```

-The above mentioned runxtb script is preinstalled and configured, if you load the bin module.
+The above mentioned runxtb script is pre-installed and configured, if you load the bin module.
 ```
 module load rwth0425-bin
 ```